chsauget/Hackathon-for-Social-Good/README.md

 ### Loading data from CDS

-The data are retrieve from [CDS (Climate Data Store)](https://cds.climate.copernicus.eu/cdsapp#!/home) through their API with the help of the CDS API Client in python.
+The data are retrieved from [Copernicus CDS (Climate Data Store)](https://cds.climate.copernicus.eu/cdsapp#!/home) through their REST API with the help of the CDS API Client in Python.

-Because of the large number of dataset we planned to use we dedicated [a parametrized notebook](notebooks/1-data-preparation/Retrieve%20Data%20From%20CDS.py) to the task of retrieving the data from CDS.
-This way we standardized the download and extract from zip steps and the folder organization.
+Because of the large number of datasets, we used [a parametrized notebook](notebooks/1-data-preparation/Retrieve%20Data%20From%20CDS.py) to extract data from CDS.
+This way, we standardized the download and extraction.

 ```python
 dbutils.notebook.run("Retrieve Data From CDS"